Skip to main content

 Walrein Weaknesses: Electric, Fighting, Grass, Rock

-Walrein and Shadow Walrein were both top-five Pokémon in the Ultra League before the shake-up, thanks to their spamminess and flexibility; however, with Icicle Spear being nerfed, Walrein has fallen a few places down the league tables.
+Walrein and Shadow Walrein were once both top-five Pokémon in the Ultra League before the shake-up, thanks to their spamminess and flexibility; however, with Icicle Spear being nerfed, Walrein has fallen a few places down the league tables.

 Registeel